 Where THC only almost perfectly fits the cannabinoid receptor, the neurotransmitter anandamide actually fits perfectly into the brain’s cannabinoid receptor.
 The discovery of anandamide meant many things for our knowledge of cannabis and the human body.

 Isolating and discovering an endocannabinoid confirmed that there is, in fact, a complete endocannabinoid system in the body.
-With the presence of cannabinoid receptors and naturally produced cannabinoids, there is a complete system of cannabinoids – without the necessity of marijuana – that operates in the human body and brain.
+With the presence of cannabinoid receptors and naturally produced cannabinoids, there is a complete system of cannabinoids – without the necessity of cannabis – that operates in the human body and brain.

 What does anandamide do?

 There is still so much to uncover about how anandamide works in the body.
 After all, it is part of one of the most complex systems in the human body.
-It is most famous for creating this elevated state of happiness than many marijuana users report after smoking weed.
+It is most famous for creating this elevated state of happiness than many cannabis users report after smoking weed.
 But there’s much more to it than that.

 Anandamide operates in parts of the brain that affect memory, pain sensation, appetite, movement and even motivation.
 It also has effects in the reproduction system, meaning it has an effect on fertility.
 It is, in essence, a neurotransmitter, and is broken down quickly by the functions of the body.
 This is why, although it elevates a person, that state of elevation never lasts forever.